golemfactory/golem-docs/src/pages/docs/creators/golem-workers/create-node.md

 ### Market Configuration

 The `market_config` section allows you to specify
-- how the node should be selected for renting from the Golem Network (CPU, GPU, memory, diskspace, etc.)
+- how the node should be selected for renting from the Golem Network (CPU, GPU, memory, disk space, etc.)
 - what image should the node run
 - how the node should be able to access the internet